samuelmwaura/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Used byebug to see that the params reache the server Looked at the server log error for a wrong variable corrected the misspelt Toy model name

 - Update the number of likes for a toy
   - How I debugged:
+  I logged the server response to the console after the update is over Added the render function to the update ACTION

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Looked at the server log and noticed there was no path for the delete functionality Also looked at the browser console that indicated a not found error.